Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     - **LUKS Partition UUID:**
     - After encrypting your chosen partition (e.g. /dev/nvme1n1p2) with LUKS, retrieve its UUID.
 This UUID is distinct from the UUID of the logical volume within the LUKS container.
       - cryptsetup luksUUID /dev/nvme1n1p2
     - Record this UUID.
-It will be essential for the crypttab entry and potentially for rd.luks.uuid in your kernel parameters if not using the /dev/mapper name directly in the bootloader.
+It will be essential for the crypttab entry and for (rd.luks.uuid=...) in the kernel parameters, since we are not using the /dev/mapper name directly in the bootloader.
     - **Root Filesystem UUID:**
     - Once your root filesystem (e.g., BTRFS on /dev/mapper/cryptroot) is created, obtain its UUID.
       - blkid -s UUID -o value /dev/mapper/cryptroot
     - Record this UUID.
-This will be used in your /etc/fstab entry for the root filesystem.
+Both bootloader (root=UUID=...) and /etc/fstab file need this to identify and mount the correct root filesystem after the LUKS container is opened.
     - **Swap File/Partition Offset (for Hibernation):**
     - If you are using a swap file on a BTRFS subvolume and plan to use hibernation, you'll need to determine the physical offset of the swap file within the filesystem.
 This offset is crucial for the resume_offset kernel parameter.
-First, ensure your swap file is created and chattr +C is applied to prevent Copy-On-Write for the swap file.
-Then, get the offset:
+Ensure your swap file is created and chattr +C is applied to prevent Copy-On-Write for the swap file (this is achieved in the step 4e).
+Get the resume_offset:
       - SWAP_OFFSET=$(btrfs inspect-internal map-swapfile -r /mnt/swap/swapfile | awk '{print $NF}')
-      - echo "resume_offset=${SWAP_OFFSET}" >> /mnt/etc/default/grub # Example for grub, you correctly put it in the UKI options.
+      - echo "resume_offset=${SWAP_OFFSET}" >> /mnt/etc/default/grub # Example for grub, correctly added it in the UKI options.
     - Record this SWAP_OFFSET value.
-This numerical value will be directly inserted into your systemd-boot kernel parameters and potentially your fstab if you're using resume= with a swap file.
+This numerical value will be directly inserted into your systemd-boot kernel parameters and potentially your fstab if you're using resume_offset= with a swap file.

 a) Partition the Second NVMe M.2 (/dev/nvme1n1):